stefmolin/data-morph/docs/custom_datasets.rst

 Using an SVG image
 ~~~~~~~~~~~~~~~~~~

-If you are starting from an SVG image, you can use the `PathToPoints`_ tool to generate points
+If you are starting from an SVG image, you can use a tool like `PathToPoints`_
-(in web browser coordinates) from the paths in the SVG file.
-Depending on the starting image,
+to generate points (in web browser coordinates) from the paths in the SVG file.
-you may want to `crop`_ and/or `remove whitespace`_ from the SVG file before generating the points.
+Depending on the starting image, you may want to `crop`_ and/or `remove whitespace`_
+from the SVG file before generating the points.
+Note that the linked tools are just
+examples; make sure to look for the tool that works for your use case.

 .. _crop: https://msurguy.github.io/svg-cropper-tool/
 .. _remove whitespace: https://svgcrop.com/